Hold your mouse over a number on the arrow to see an overview of each step.

 Scroll down for full details.

+The UMN hosting department requests a DS-2019 Form from ISSS.
 The DS-2019 is the J legal document a scholar needs for the J visa application process, for entry into the U.S., and for maintaining legal immigration status once they arrive in the U.S.

-*Scholars must have the original DS-2019 to apply for their visa and enter the U.S. They should not use a copy.* It is recommended to send the original DS-2019 via Fed-Ex or another private carrier to help ensure timely delivery.
+*Scholars must have the original DS-2019 to apply for their visa and enter the U.S. They should not use a copy.* It is recommended to send the original DS-2019 via FedEx or another private carrier to help ensure timely delivery.